stevewithington/muracontacts/README.md

 Switch to the desired branch, download it, and place entire directory under the theme's `display_objects` directory.
 For example:
 `{SiteID}/includes/themes/{ThemeName}/display_objects/muracontacts`

+Assuming you're using the default Mura CMS application reload key, you should be able to add `?appreload&applydbupdates` to the URL to force Mura to reload and parse the ORM objects into database objects.

 A new display object option should appear in the list of available display objects when using **Inline Edit** mode.
 Simply drag it onto the layout in the desired display region and publish.

 ## License